-Generally, I can advise a range of twentieth century topics, but my expertise is intellectual, political, and cultural history, with a particular interest in conservative politics, free market economics, religion, and the history of capitalism.
-I am particularly interested in applicants who want to study the intersection of gender with history of capitalism and/or conservatism.
+Generally, I can advise a range of twentieth century topics, but my expertise is intellectual, political, and cultural history, with a particular interest in the history of American politics, economic thought, religion, and capitalism.
 Thankfully, Stanford’s archival collections in these areas are particularly rich, making it possible to explore a range of possible dissertation topics without leaving campus.
 If you are admitted to our program, you will be invited to campus and will have a chance to meet with me, other faculty, and current students.
 I am also available to mentor students pursuing a J.D./Ph.D.
 For more information on this program, please visit the website of Stanford's Center for Law and History.

 In the meantime, please read carefully the materials about our program on our website, which should answer most questions.
 To ensure I read your application carefully, list me as a potential mentor and explain why you think our areas of interest overlap.
 You do not need to have identified a potential dissertation topic, although you can indicate potential ideas.
 Your "personal statement" should not be a personal essay, but rather should describe the intellectual journey that led you to graduate school, referencing specific books, courses, professors, and research experiences.
 If you were not an undergraduate history major, explain why history is your chosen discipline and the academic experiences that have prepared you for graduate study.
-If you are applying for the joint J.D./PhD., be sure to explain why this program fis your particular interests.
+If you are applying for the joint J.D./PhD., be sure to explain why this program fits your particular interests.

 Finally, I request that all prospective applicants familiarize themselves with the realities of the extremely competitive academic job market in history.
 The latest data is here.
 Stanford specific data, including placement rates for history Ph.D graduates over the past 10 years, can be found here.
 For a caution on graduate student debt, which can significantly impair your future happiness, click here.
 Note that the Stanford data do not distinguish between tenure track and adjunct positions.
 While I will work assiduously to help all my advisees gain academic employment, I also encourage and support all students in considering a broad range of careers paths possible with a doctorate in history.